SigmaHQ/sigma-specification/Sigma_specification.md

 - test: an almost stable rule that possibly could require some fine tuning.
 - experimental: an experimental rule that could lead to false positives results or be noisy, but could also identify interesting events.
-- deprecated: the rule is replace or cover by another one.
-The link is made by the `related` field.
+- deprecated: the rule is replaced or covered by another one.
+The link is established by the `related` field.
-- unsupported: the rule can not be use in its current state (special correlation log, home-made fields)
+- unsupported: the rule cannot be use in its current state (special correlation log, home-made fields)

 ### Description (optional)